Environmental Impacts of ITC Fire: What Galveston Bay Foundation Has Found

 - January 14, 2020

-Concerning Levels of PFAs Chemicals Detected: Galveston Bay Foundation has partnered with Texas A&M’s Superfund Research Center to analyze water samples around the ITC incident for PFAs, a group of chemical compounds frequently found in industrial product and firefighting foam.
+After the ITC chemical tank fire, Galveston Bay Foundation partnered with Texas A&M’s Superfund Research Center to analyze water samples around the ITC incident for PFAs, a group of chemical compounds frequently found in industrial product and firefighting foam.
 Some of these compounds are known to have harmful health impacts, but the extent of harm is still widely unknown.
 They are water soluble, persistent in the environment, and accumulate in both the water column and the wildlife.
 Overall, the results show a definite presence of many different PFAs in the water of the Houston Ship Channel.
 Highest levels were found near ITC, but even the samples that were taken from the shoreline further downstream showed levels of concern.
 In addition to the detected PFAs with established health advisory levels, other PFA compounds that have yet to be evaluated for their potential effects on human health and wildlife were also detected.
 Additionally, some locations saw an increase in PFAs levels from March 21st to March 29th.
 Unfortunately, regular monitoring of these compounds has not historically occurred in Galveston Bay, so there is little to no pre-incident data for comparison to understand what impact the ITC incident may have had on the levels of PFAs in the water.
-Galveston Bay Foundation is continuing to collect samples for ongoing analysis.
+Galveston Bay Foundation continued to collect samples for ongoing analysis through summer 2019.
 This data has been shared with agencies responsible for natural resource damage assessment around the ITC incident.

 April 24th: Galveston Bay Foundation has continued monitoring for VOCs and PFAs, most recently testing on April 24, 2019.
 These samples were taken in the immediate vicinity of the ITC incident.